 The Huawei P9 rocks a gorgeous metallic frame which is impressively thin and light, considering how much it packs in.
 The colourful 5.2-inch Full HD screen is perfectly crisp and customisable like the P10’s, while you also get seriously long battery life and solid performance.

 But the real star of the show here is that dual-lens rear camera, produced in collaboration with optics firm Leica.
 Those two lenses work together to produce supremely sharp, detailed photos, complete with some very sexy bokeh.

-If your demands are high, the Huawei P9 should hopefully meet them.
+If your demands are high but your budget is low, the Huawei P9 should hopefully suffice.